MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

 - Windows Server 2008 R2

+<a name="coHostwithWindows"> </a>

 ## Co-hosting Office 2016 with Windows on the same KMS host computer
-<a name="coHostwithWindows"> </a>

 If you currently have a Windows KMS host computer on an operating system that supports Office KMS, we recommend that you use the same computer as your Office KMS host computer as well.
 To use the same computer for volume license editions of Office, you must still install the licensing files, and activate an Office 2016 KMS host key on the computer.

+<a name="BMK_PreparetheKMSHost"> </a>

 ## Prepare the Office KMS host computer
-<a name="BMK_PreparetheKMSHost"> </a>

 You can set up Office 2016 KMS host on the same computer that is serving as KMS host for Office 2013.

-If you are setting up KMS on Windows 7 volume license edition or Windows Server 2008 R2, you must first install a patch as described in Microsoft Knowledge Base article [2757817: An update that adds support for Windows 8 and for Windows Server 2012 to Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2 KMS hosts is available](https://go.microsoft.com/fwlink/p/?LinkId=254800).
+If you are setting up KMS on Windows 7 volume license edition or Windows Server 2008 R2, you must first install a patch as described in Microsoft Knowledge Base article [2757817](https://go.microsoft.com/fwlink/p/?LinkId=254800).
 This patch allows the KMS host computer to activate Office 2016 clients that run on Windows 8.

+<a name="BMK_SetupAndActivateOfficeKMShost"> </a>

 ## Set up and activate Office KMS
-<a name="BMK_SetupAndActivateOfficeKMShost"> </a>

 Once you have prepared your KMS host computer, you need to install the Volume License Pack and then activate the KMS host key as described in this article.